tobya/caddyserver.com/content/docs/proxy.md

 *   **from** is the base path to match for the request to be proxied.
 *   **to** is the destination endpoint to proxy to.
 At least one is required, but multiple may be specified.
 If a scheme (http/https) is not specified, http is used.
 Unix sockets may also be used.
 *   **policy** is the load balancing policy to use; applies only with multiple backends.
 May be one of random, least_conn, round_robin, or ip_hash.
 Default is random.
-*   **fail_timeout** specifies how long to consider a backend as down after it has failed.
-While it is down, requests will not be routed to that backend.
-A backend is "down" if Caddy fails to communicate with it.
-The default value is 10 seconds ("10s").
+*   **fail_timeout** specifies how long to remember a failed request to a backend.
+A timeout > 0 enables request failure counting.
+If the number of failed requests accumulates to the max_fails value, the host will be considered down and no requests will be routed to it until failed requests begin to be forgotten.
+By default, this is disabled (0s), meaning that failed requests will not be remembered and the backend will still be considered available.
+Must be a duration value (like "10s" or "1m").
-*   **max_fails** is the number of failures within fail_timeout that are needed before considering a backend to be down.
-If 0, the backend will never be marked as down.
+*   **max_fails** is the number of failed requests within fail_timeout that are needed before considering a backend to be down.
+Not used if fail_timeout is 0.
+Must be at least 1.
 Default is 1.
+*   **try_duration** is how long to try selecting available upstream hosts for each request.
+By default, this retry is disabled ("0s").
+Clients may hang for this long while the proxy tries to find an available upstream host.
+This value is only used if a request to the initially-selected upstream host fails.
+*   **try_interval** is how long to wait between selecting another upstream host to handle a request.
+Default is 1 second ("1s").
+Only relevant when a request to an upstream host fails.
+Be aware that setting this to 0 with a non-zero try_duration can result in very tight looping and spin the CPU if all hosts stay down.
 *   **health_check** will use _path_ to check the health of each backend.
 If a backend returns a status code of 200-399, then that backend is considered healthy.
 If it doesn't, the backend is marked as unhealthy for at least _interval\_duration_ and no requests are routed to it.
 If this option is not provided then health checks are disabled.
 *   **health_check_interval** specifies the time between each health check on unhealthy backends.
 The default interval is 30 seconds ("30s").
 *   **health_check_timeout** sets a deadline for health check requests.
-If a health check does not respond withing _timeout_duration_, the health check is considered failed.
+If a health check does not respond within _timeout\_duration_, the health check is considered failed.
 The default is 60 seconds ("60s").
 *   **header_upstream** sets headers to be passed to the backend.
 The field name is _name_ and the value is _value_.
 This option can be specified multiple times for multiple headers, and dynamic values can also be inserted using [request placeholders](/docs/placeholders).
 By default, existing header fields will be replaced, but you can add/merge field values by prefixing the field name with a plus sign (+).
 You can remove fields by prefixing the header name with a minus sign (-) and leaving the value blank.
 *   **header_downstream** modifies response headers coming back from the backend.
 It works the same way header_upstream does.
 *   **keepalive** is the maximum number of idle connections to keep open to the backend.
 Enabled by default; set to 0 to disable keepalives.
 Set to a higher value on busy servers that are properly tuned.